nealcrook/nascom/sdcard/NAScas/README.md

 ## Current Status And Plans

 27Apr2019 - using the code here, all functions are working.
+20Sep2019 - I have designed a PCB and am awaiting its arrival from manufacture

 Remaining tasks:

 * Make a smaller version
-* Create conenction diagrams for NASCOM1 and NASCOM2
+* Create connection diagrams for NASCOM1 and NASCOM2
-* Take some photos
+* More photos
 * Youtube video?

-## Contents

-* photos/         -- photos of the hardware and of SERBOOT in operation
-* doc/            -- not yet done
-* NAScas.ino      -- the C code for the Arduino (includes wiring instructions)
-* messages.h      -- "
-* roms.h          -- "
-* parser.ino      -- "

-See also:

-* nascom/host_programs/ which contains associated Z80 code for the NASCOM.
-A "library" of subroutines and some example programs for using them.

 ## Construction

 You will need:

-* Arduino uno
-* Arduino prototyping card
+* Arduino Uno and Arduino prototyping card
+* or, Arduino Nano and Veroboard
+* or, Arduino Nano and my PCB
 * SDcard adaptor
 * Header pins for connecting the Uno to the prototyping card
-* Polarised 16-way IDC connector (male pin, female shroud)
+* NASCOM2: Polarised 16-way IDC connector (male pin, female shroud)
 * 1 270 ohm resistor
 * Thin hookup wire (I use wire-wrap wire)
 * Thick hookup wire (for power connection on SDcard adaptor)